-GD32E103/GD32C103 series USB can be designed as BOTH USB device and USB host.
-When designed as a Device, if PA9 is connected to VBUS, DP line does not need to be connected to 1.5K pull-up resistor externally; If PA9 is not connected to VBUS, if the VBUSIG control bit in the USBFS_GCCFG register has been configured, then the USB_DP data cable can not be connected to an external 1.5K pull-up resistor.
-If the register is not configured, then the USB_DP data cable needs to be connected to an external 1.5K pull-up resistor.
+The GD32F105xx and GD32F107xx series USB can be designed as both USB device and USB host.
+When designed as Device, if PA9 is connected to VBUS, the DP line does not need to be connected with 1.5K pull-up resistor.
+If PA9 is not connected to VBUS, the DP line must be connected with 1.5K pull-up resistor.

-In order to improve the ESD performance of USB, it is recommended to design a resistance and capacitance discharge isolation circuit for the USB shell.
+When designing the circuit, in order to improve the ESD performance of USB, it is recommended to design the resistance and capacitance discharge isolation circuit of USB enclosure.

-Figure 2-17.
+Figure 2-29.
 Recommend USB-Device Reference Circuit

-Recommended: $R = 1M\Omega$, C = 4700 pF.
+Recommended: $R = 1M\Omega$ , C = 4700 pF.